 The average internet user doesn’t know the difference between .shop and .com

-Where to find a domain name – Domain Name Finder Tools
+How to find available domain names – Domain Name Finder Tools

 Lean Domain Search is one of my favourite tools for this task.
 Pop a term into the search box and look through the available domain names (.com only) that include your keyword.
 You can filter by length, popularity, and.